 Despite what you might think, not all computer hackers are bad.
 Some companies hire people to hack into their computer networks to expose weaknesses, vulnerabilities and security holes.
 This is considered "ethical hacking," and you can make a career out of it if you're good at it.
-Here's everything you need to know to become a hacker.
+Here's an overview of what you need to know to become a hacker, including what are considered to be the essential skills to becoming a hacker.

 Hacker Duties and Specializations